Podcast - Latest Episode

 764. Led Zeppelin / Led Zeppelin.
 1969.
 3/5

-Many songs on the album are cover versions, especially the very noticeable blues tracks.
+Many songs on the album are cover versions of other artists tracks, especially the very noticeable blues tracks.
 "You Shook Me" is complete, unadulterated, blues, written by Willie Dixon.
 No need to try and work out what the basis of this track is in the scheme of things.
 Apart from the higher pitched vocals on offer here, and the keyboards that make their appearance, it could have come from any blues record from the previous twenty years or so.
 You've got the slow beat of the drums, the blues riffling guitar, along with those keys and the harmonica as well.
 And it sometimes feels like it drags out a lot longer than those six minutes too.
 Still, it fits in well in the scheme of the album as a whole, and doesn't stick out like a sore thumb at least.
-Read the same for "I Can't Quit You Baby", also written by Dixon, and showing all the same symptoms of blues.
-"Babe I'm Gonna Leave You" is a reworking of the original Anne Bredon folk song, which is improved by being more up-tempo and with Plant's vocals crying over the top.
+You can read the same for "I Can't Quit You Baby", also written by Dixon, and showing all the same symptoms of blues.
+"Babe I'm Gonna Leave You" is a reworking of the original Anne Bredon folk song, which is improved by being more up-tempo and with Plant's vocals crying over the top, but also the change from the acoustic guitar to begin into the harder push past the bridge of the song.
+For those that enjoy the band W.A.S.P. you will also hear where some of the music was ‘inspired’ by for their album “The Crimson Idol” on this song.

-Some of it such as "Black Mountain Side" sounds like hippy music with guitars and bongos, the kind of stuff I was forced to go and listen to during my university days when I was courting a girl who loved this stuff (nope, I do not), but which then comes crashing into "Communication Breakdown" which is just so much better.
-The same for me in regards to "I Can't Quit You Baby" into "So Many More Times".
+Some of it such as "Black Mountain Side" sounds like hippy music with guitars and bongos, the kind of stuff I was forced to go and listen to during my university days when I was courting a girl who loved this stuff (nope, I do not), and while of course that was still very much in vogue at the time of this album it has never appealed to me.
+This is saved by the immediate interruption of the next song, which then comes crashing into "Communication Breakdown", a much better tempoed song.
+The same for me occurs in regards to "I Can't Quit You Baby" into "So Many More Times".
 The slower blues number can sometimes lose my interest, but once the album moves into the last song on the album it jumps back into action.

-This could have been a disastrous album if not for Robert Plant's vocals.
-There are so many quiet places throughout, where only the slow and almost unnoticeable drum beat and a turned down guitar leave the vocals open to any slight wavering or cock up.
+This could have been a disastrous album if not for Robert Plant's vocals, and that is not having a go at the other three members and their contributions.
+It’s just that there are so many quiet places throughout, where only the slow and almost unnoticeable drum beat and a turned down or acoustic guitar leave the vocals open to any slight wavering or cock up.
 But that just never happens.
 Plant's voice is just magnificent, and makes those slow silent times become alive.
 The album shows glimpses of Bonham's hard hitting drum work, but focuses mainly on the lesser extravagant slow tom beating, which is nicely settled in rhythm by John Paul Jones bass guitar.
 The same with Jimmy Page's guitaring, which shows great technique in the blues and slower songs without really showcasing his greater talent.

 I have never been the greatest Led Zeppelin fan, though I appreciate their faster heavier work more than the majority of what it on show here.
 Like many other albums of its type, I can still put this album on and listen to it without prejudice, and enjoy the skills being shown.
 Plant's vocals can draw anyone in such as the display on Led Zeppelin.
-But apart from the second half of "Dazed and Confused" and "Communication Breakdown", I can't say that I love anything else that is one this album.
-It's more of a there-it-is-so-listen kind of appreciation.
+But apart from the second half of "Dazed and Confused" and "Communication Breakdown", I can't say that I love anything else that is on this album.
+It's more of an appreciation of the talent of the band and what they do with these songs than a great love of the songs themselves for me here.

 No comments: